arielpotolski/OOP_Project_TUD/docs/notes/meetingWeek6.md

 .

 -   Thomas
-    -   Created some acitivies for the activity bank.
+    -   Created some activities for the activity bank.
-    -   Added support to get random acitivies, but Dimitar already did that.
+    -   Added support to get random activities, but Dimitar already did that.

 .